synthesized-io/tdk-demo/README.md

 docker-compose run tdk
 ```

-When the program completes its execution (and control returns to the command line) we be able to connect to the output DB (using `6001` exposed port and `postgres` as a value for `user`, `password` and `db_name` parameters) and examine our sythsized data.
-Or you can connect to the output DB directly in the docker container using psql:
+When the program completes its execution (and control returns to the command line), we will be able to connect to the output database using the exposed port `6001` and `postgres` as the values for the `user`, `password`, and `db_name` parameters, and examine our synthesized data.
+Or you can connect to the output database directly in the Docker container using psql:
 ```
 docker exec -it output_db sh -c \
   "psql -U postgres -d postgres -c \"select count(1) from rental\""